EdgarBarrantes/swarm-zim-uploader/README.md

    - Try using a ready made tar file with bee-js.
    - Trying changing the bee-js library for a direct call.
    - Adjusting memory settings (?)

+2. Stamp wait time for propagation.
+Solutions:
+   - I'm envisioning something akin to a frontend for this application that could handle notifying the user when the stamps are ready to be used.
+It could either be via repeated calls or a websocket (if Bee nodes allow it).
+   - The previous solution also implies having an endpoint specific for creating stamps, and with the result calling the upload endpoint.